 Under the guidance of respected athletic coaches Craig Redmen and Kim Gillard, the transition of disciplines was soon justified as Jake picked up where he left off in the cross-country field by dominating the domestic triathlon field.
 Following continual training and dedication toward his passion, Jake was soon exceeding international standards as his achievement list supports.

 It was this transition that has led to Jake being regarded as one of Australia’s finest young all-round sportsmen.
 Jake has since galloped around the world, consistently finding his way to podium finishes all throughout domestic and international competitions.
-Regularly inside the top 15 world triathlon rankings, Jake holds an impressive record of over 25 world podium finishes from over 60 starts and looks set to run through his competitors at the upcoming 2021 Tokyo Olympic Games.
+Regularly inside the top 15 world triathlon rankings, Jake holds an impressive record of over 25 world podium finishes from over 60 starts.

 - 2012: Tahiti ITU Sprint Triathlon Oceania Cup – winner